6 Most Common TPD Claims with Examples

 5. Loss of Sight or Hearing TPD Claims

-If you have declining vision or hearing, it will impact your capacity to work, depending on the nature of your usual occupation.
-To qualify as TPD, you need to be unable to work in your regular job, in most cases, depending on the terms and conditions of your superannuation policy insurance.
+To qualify as totally and permanently disabled, you need to be unable to work in your regular job, in most cases, depending on the terms and conditions of your superannuation policy insurance.
 In this situation, our team of expert TPD lawyers will guide you through the TPD claim process so you can access the money you need to cope with your new living conditions.

 6. TPD Claim for Loss of Limb

-Losing a limb or section of a limb is a serious but sometimes necessary decision made to ensure survival.
+Losing a limb or a section of a limb is a serious but sometimes necessary decision made to ensure survival.
 Amputation can also be the outcome of a severe or catastrophic accident, like a car accident.
 Limbs are sometimes removed because of the following:

-• a severe wound or infectious disease
+• A severe wound or infectious disease

-• gangrene infection
+• Gangrene infection

-• due to cancerous tissue
+• Due to cancerous tissue

-• because of a bad accident
+• Because of a bad accident

-• deformed limb
+• Deformed limb

-It is an understatement to say that amputation would disrupt your life.
 In this situation, you are highly likely to qualify for a successful TPD claim payout.

 TPD claims process infographic